Nuke5150/Sterling-University-Lore/writing/global-writing-style.md

 Allow the story to spend time following one character independently.

 Ordinary days and solitary moments make future encounters more meaningful.

+## Character Probability

+Main characters should not appear simply because they exist.

+When writing a new scene, first consider:

+"What would most naturally happen here?"

+Only introduce another major character if there is a believable reason for them to be present.

+Many scenes should contain only background students.

+Entire scenes may pass without another major character appearing.